 The Attorney General’s notice also imposes new requirements for products labeled as large cigars.
 For any large cigars that “look like a cigarette,” the distributor must provide the Attorney General with the brand and manufacturer name in order for the Attorney General “to make a determination as to the correct size.”
 The notice indicates that the Attorney General is working with the manufacturers of these products “to assist them to become compliant as quickly as possible.”

 Although the notice does not specify the consequences of this new and unprecedented regulatory review procedure, it would appear that the Attorney General contemplates redefining certain large cigars (perhaps including those with filters and/or wrapped in reconstituted tobacco) as cigarettes, with attendant requirements, including cigarette excise stamps and listing in the state tobacco directory.

-Please contact a member of the Troutman Sanders Tobacco Team if you have any questions about the Attorney General’s notice.
+Please contact a member of the Troutman Sanders Tobacco practice if you have any questions about the Attorney General’s notice.

 For questions and/or comments, please contact Bryan Haynes, at 804.697.1420 or by email.